Rush (2012 film): Production

 The film was announced in late 2010 by original director Desai.
-After casting Emraan Hashmi and Sagarika Ghatge, it started filming under the title of Raftaar 24x7.
+After casting Emraan Hashmi and Sagarika Ghatge, filming began under the title of Raftaar 24x7.
 However, after the death of director Desai in January 2011, the film was reported to be cancelled.
 In October 2011, Desai's wife Priyanka announced that she will be completing the film, and it was renamed to Play.
 In mid-2012, it was finally announced that the film has been completed, and will be titled Rush.

 Soundtrack

 The soundtrack is composed by Pritam.
-It consists of 6 songs and lyrics penned by Sayeed Quadri, Kumaar, Ashish Pandit and Hard Kaur.
+It consists of 6 songs which were written by Sayeed Quadri, Kumaar, Ashish Pandit and Hard Kaur.